Generic MIDI Binding Maps

 rec-disable disable the global record button

-next-bank Move track/bus mapping to the next bank (see Banks below)
+next-bank move track/bus mapping to the next bank (see Banks below)

-prev-bank Move track/bus mapping to the previous bank (see Banks below)
+prev-bank move track/bus mapping to the previous bank (see Banks below)

 Binding to Ardour "actions"